tektutor/openshift-tekton-feb-2022/Day3/tekton/README.md

 - Tekton is an opensource knative application that helps you create CI/CD pipeline within Kubernetes/OpenShift cluster.
 - Tekton supports both Kubernetes and OpenShift
+- is a set of custom kubernetes resources

 ## Installing Tekton within OpenShift Cluster